-Fig. 6. anticipates the influence of modified diffusivity ratio parameter, N_A , on the distribution of skin friction coefficient, rate of heat transfer and rate of mass transfer coefficient.
-The variation of N_A is shown against the stream-wise coordinate X. The graph in Fig. 6(b) shows a clear decline in value of heat transfer coefficient.
+Fig. 6 anticipates the influence of modified diffusivity ratio parameter, N_A , on the distribution of skin friction coefficient, rate of heat transfer and rate of mass transfer coefficient.
+The graph in Fig. 6(b) shows a clear decline in the values of heat transfer coefficient.
 It is interesting to note that N_A not only reduce the rate of heat transfer but also affect the amplitude of the curves representing Q_w .
 The rate of heat transfer is maximum for $N_A = 0.0$ and reduced drastically for non-zero values of modified diffusivity ratio parameter.
-This concludes that modified diffusivity ratio parameter offer great resistance to the motion of the fluid.
-Therefore N_A is much more influential in the boundary layer region.
 This is expected because the viscous diffusion rate increases due to an increase in N_A which results in significant reduction in Q_w .
-But on the other hand, skin friction coefficient and mass transfer coefficient are enhanced for higher values of N_A as depicted in Figs. 6(a) and 6(c).
-Specifically, Fig. 6(c) ensures that the effect of N_A on mass transfer coefficient is more pronounced for higher values of N_A .
+On the other hand, skin friction coefficient and mass transfer coefficient are enhanced for higher values of N_A as depicted in Figs. 6(a) and 6(c).
+Specifically, Fig. 6(c) reveals that the effect of N_A on mass transfer coefficient is more pronounced for higher values of N_A .